 The act of making, in its many forms, enables me to see how I feel about something.
 It makes the private, public and opens a space for a conversation.

-My multi disciplinary practice reflects to me that I am free- not bound or limited by one way of working.
+My multi disciplinary practice reflects to me that I am free.
+I am not bound or limited by one way of working.

 I play with the codes found in my methods of working and the materials I use: the messages of power that are still bestowed on some more than others.
 I tend to lean towards the underdogs.

-Stories are my heroes.
-Hearing someone’s story transforms that human from being an idea and an assumption, into someone with whom I share something.
-There is huge shared power in that.
+Stories are my heroes: they transform a human from being a set of assumptions into someone with whom I share something.
+There is a huge well of power in that.

 Site specific work lets buildings and spaces reveal to me their stories.
 I love that.